moyu3739/Enana/readme.md

 ## Features

-- Supports multiple super-resolution model families, with specialized adaptation for the "realesrgan-ncnn-vulkan" model and general adaptation for other models (general adaptation does not guarantee correct program operation)
+- Supports multiple super-resolution model families, with specialized adaptation for the "realesrgan-ncnn-vulkan" family and general adaptation for other families (general adaptation does not guarantee correct program operation)
 - Adjustable image scaling ratio and quality
 - Simple and easy-to-use command line interface
 - Automatically processes all images in EPUB files